neuman/python-carteblanche/README.md

 * 'sprocket_update' which should be available only to users listed in the Sprocket's members
 * 'sprocket_delete' which should be available only to users listed in the Sprocket's members

-We would add the following to our verbs.py file
+You would add the following to our verbs.py file.
+You can see how easy it is to avoid running the same 'is_available' (by having SprocketUpdateVerb and SprocketUpdateVerb inherit from SprocketeerVerb they share a 'condition_name').

 ```python
 class SprocketDetailVerb(AuthenticatedVerb):